eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-from-calyxos-to-grapheneos.md

 ### Hardware support

 GrapheneOS [drops support](https://grapheneos.org/faq#device-lifetime) when Google stops hardware support.
-As Google stops updating firmware, it's impossible to get full security update.
+As Google stops updating firmware, it's impossible to get full security updates.
 The device then get extended support until the next Android version, but you now need to update your hardware.
 The support of the Pixel 4a 5g stops at November 2023.

 [Next Android release](https://developer.android.com/about/versions/14/get) planned to support Pixel 4a 5g.